 3. Measure the Diameter of the Beam at Various Positions Around the Focal Point

-The beam waist is the minimum beam radius.
-This will be the beam radius at the focal point of the laser.
+The beam waist is the minimum radius of the beam.
+This will be the radius of the beam at the focal point of the laser.
 However, due to inaccuracies in field measurements, it is not possible to precisely measure this beam waist at a single point.
-Rather, according to ISO 11146 for testing laser beams, it is necessary to take multiple measurements around the known focal point and find the minimum of these measurements to establish the beam waist.
+Instead, according to ISO 11146 for testing laser beams, it is necessary to take multiple measurements around the known focal point and find the minimum of these measurements to establish the beam waist.

 At least 10 data points of beam radius should be taken.
 About half of these points should be taken close to the focal point (within one Rayleigh length of the focal point), and the other half should be taken further away from the focal point (more than two Rayleigh lengths away).
 These measurements will be of the laser beam width in both the x direction and the y direction (as the beam may not be perfectly circular).